Learn the powerful enterprise adaptable database:

 (JDK means Java Development Kit — which is what you need in order to compile Java programs.)

-1. Go to: http://www.oracle.com/technetwork/java/javase/downloads/index.htmlClick on the appropriate button (as seen below) to do to the download pagebutton to click to go to download pae .
+- Go to: http://www.oracle.com/technetwork/java/javase/downloads/index.htmlClick on the appropriate button (as seen below) to do to the download page .

 Windows x86 for 32 bit windows(e.g. jdk-7u11-windows-i586.exe) or